wkhattak/Extended-Kalman-Filters/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)

 ## Basic Build Instructions
+---

+This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`